 Herb name: Chamomile, Chamomilla recutita

 Collecting period and locations: Usually, blooming flowers are picked, without the stems.
 The quality of dried chamomile depends on the period of collecting and the drying method, so extra care should be taken with these parameters.
 Generally, there is a rule that the flowers reach their best healing properties between the third and fifth day after the beginning of flowering (the time when chamomile blooms generally ranges from June to August).
-Picked flowers are dried using heat, but it should be taken into account that the temperature by doing so, doesn't get higher than 50 ° C.
+Picked flowers are dried using heat, but it should be taken into account that the temperature by doing so, doesn't get higher than 50 ° C. Medicinal properties and applications: Chamomile is useful both externally and internally.
+Tea of chamomile can mitigate acute gastric illnesses.
+It also helps with chronic inflammations of the mucous membranes of the stomach.
+It can be effective even against ulcers.
+Chamomile also has a disinfection effect, and therefore it is often applied externally, in the form of baths for washing, and similar methods.

 Active compounds: Essential oils, hamazulene, L-bisabolol, glycosides and coumarines.